How to write a paragraph; with definition, structure, types of paragraph and examples

 Now, let’s have a look at a sample paragraph:

 William Wordsworth believed that the act of poetic creation comes about through four phases.
 Initially, the poet monitors the object or subject matter and it produces a surge of powerful emotion in his/her mind.
 Afterward, the poet recollects the emotion that he/she gathered by observing the object.
 In most cases, the recollection happens at a convenient time.
 Then, he/she renews the emotion through reflection.
-Finally, he/she converses the emotion or feeling to his/her reader.
+Finally, he/she converses with the emotion or feeling to his/her reader.
 These four stages contribute to the poetic creation, as Wordsworth considered.

 This is a very short paragraph with seven sentences only but this is a complete piece of writing which introduces the main idea with the opening/topic sentence.
 Now, take a look at the next five sentences; all these sentences are supporting the first/topic sentence.
 The last sentence closes the paragraph by restating the main idea.